-Approximately fifty years ago two ships ferrying slaves from the Savage Coast, bound for Thyatis, foundered off the coast of the Barren Plain during a terrible storm.
-While crew and guards were engaged trying to save the ship, the slaves below deck used the confusion to their advantage, overwhelming their captors and taking hold of the ship.
+Approximately fifty years ago two ships carrying slaves from the Savage Coast, bound for Thyatis, floundered off the coast of the Great Waste during a terrible storm.
+While crew and guards were engaged trying to save the ship, the slaves below decks used the chaos to their advantage, overwhelming their captors and taking hold of the ship.
 Although they had seized command of the ship they had no control over where it was taking them.
-The storm was unforgiving, blowing them onto the Eastern shore of the Barren Plain, one hundred miles South of the Gulf of Josta.
-Remarkably, the ship drifted through a uniform break in the coastal reefs, running aground on a stony beach.
-Toward the South, visible on the edge of the horizon, lay the skeleton of an abandoned city.
+The storm was merciless, blowing them on the eastern shore of the Barren Plain, one hundred miles South of the Gulf of Jasta.
+Remarkably, the ship floated through a uniform gap in the coastal reefs, running aground on a stony beach.
+Toward the south, visible on the edge of the horizon, lay the skeleton of an abandoned city.
 The surviving slaves and crew, none of the merchants or their guards had survived the mutiny, set out for the city.
-Upon arriving, a determined search of the city revealed several wells in various states of disrepair.
-A young engineer from Slagovich, Dimitri Espanoza, bound for Thyatis City and one of its prestigious engineering academies, quickly set about repairing them.
-Gradually clearing a small section around the docks, they established a small community, dubbed the "The Free City of Kalan."
+Upon arriving, a determined search of the city revealed several wells in various states of decay.
+A young engineer from Slagovich, Dimitri Espanoza, bound for Thyatis City to enter one of its prestigious engineering academies, quickly set about repairing them.
+Gradually clearing a small area around the docks, they established a small community, dubbed the "The Free City of Kalan."
 Espanoza was voted first leader of the Republic.
 Advised by a small council of eight, he has ruled wisely with honesty and impartiality through the years.
-Though now a hale seventy-two years old, he is concerned with the transfer of power as his retirement draws near.
-The citizens survive primarily by fishing from boats salvaged from the wrecks of former slavers, also constructing new small ships and boats from various shipwrecks.
+Though now a hale seventy-two years old, he is concerned about the transfer of power as his retirement draws near.
+The citizens survive primarily by fishing with boats salvaged from the wrecks of former slavers, also constructing new small ships and boats from assorted shipwrecks.
 An excellent bay, capable of housing extensive docking facilities, lies surrounded by barrier reefs, giving the city some modicum of seaboard defense.
 While uniform passages once excavated through these protective reefs, allow desired merchant traffic to be guided into the bay.
 It was through one of these channels the original ship drifted.
 Deep inland wells provide the city with a constant supply of fresh water.
 Arid land surrounding the city, though not exceptionally fertile and difficult to till, is still capable of providing additional sustenance for the small population.
-The continuing process of clearing the ruins presents a challenging task, the city showing signs of abrupt evacuation.
+The continuing process of clearing the ruins presents a challenging task, the city showing signs of sudden evacuation.
 Many undead remain sealed within city structures and tombs.
-From texts, scavenged in the apparent municipal library, the city appears been an outlying city of the Kingdom of Josta.
-The city evidently fallen to a great plague several thousand years ago, eventually abandoned out of superstition, was never reoccupied.
+From texts, contained in the apparent municipal library, the city appears been an outlying city of the Kingdom of Josta.
+The city evidently fallen to a great plague several hundred years ago, eventually abandoned out of superstition, was never reoccupied.
 Now a growing population continues slowly clearing the ruins, making buildings still architecturally sound fit for habitation, while demolishing the more decrepit buildings, and constructing new habitations from the salvaged stones.
 Currently numbering some three hundred citizens as shipwrecked survivors and remnants of caravans, unable to complete the journey along the coastal trail, add to the population.
-Moreover, ostracized Urduk and pirates seeking safe haven have become familiar sights.
-The Master has yet taken notice of the city, lying close to the coast, while pirates and sea raiders, oblivious of safe passage, are incapable of assailing the city.
-Situated off the main migratory paths, most Urduk tribes also remain unaware of its presence.
-Despite a precarious situation; poised upon the sheltered bay, lying in a position of great opportunity; the Republic holds a genuine chance of survival, if it can endure the antagonistic forces surrounding it.
+Moreover, ostracized Urduk and pirates seeking safe haven have become a familiar sight.
+The Master has yet taken notice of the city, lying close to the coast, while pirates and sea raiders, oblivious of safe passage, are incapable of attacking the city.
+Situated off the main migratory trails, most Urduk tribes also remain unaware of its presence.
+Despite the precarious situation; poised upon the sheltered bay, lying in a position of great opportunity; the Republic holds a genuine chance of survival, if it can endure the belligerent forces surrounding it.